Best Epiphone Les Pauls for Beginners

 The ProBuckers also have a push-pull coil tap feature, which is very cool.
 This lets you split the pickup and get a sound similar to a single coil.

 If you are looking for a Les Paul for the long haul, this is the instrument.
-It is one of the best guitars in the world around $500, and worth considering for beginners who know they are going to take this guitar thing seriously.
+It is one of the best guitars in the world for intermediate players, and worth considering for beginners who know they are going to take this guitar thing seriously.

 Guitar World Reviews the Epiphone Les Paul Standard PlusTop PRO